There’s a lot of buzz about millennials today and how to market to them.

 You can’t forget to make remarks about making a real difference in the world.

-Why are we crafting the majority of our messages to millennials when there are 74.9 million baby boomers out there who want to buy our products too?
+Why are we crafting most of our messages to millennials when 74.9 million baby boomers want to buy our products too?

 Marketing to millennials can feel crazed.
-It means high-energy, quickly-consumable, frenzied marketing because they have a “fear of missing out,” also known as FOMO.
+It means high-energy, quickly consumable, frenzied marketing because they fear missing out, also known as FOMO.

 Baby boomers, born between 1946 and 1964, also have a need to be informed, but they’re a little more patient about it.

 It’s true that no company can focus on just one generation.
 You have to have a strategy appealing to everyone on some level, and that’s why targeting is so important.

 Whenever we discuss defining a target customer, we focus on understanding its target market and then segmenting it.

 Often, a single product or service can be marketed to each of the three generational segments:

 The generation that often gets overlooked is the first one — baby boomers.